LordOfTrident/aoc-2024/days/14/README.md

 Big relief, an easy day.
 I guess they put this in as a break from the hard previous days.
 I got part 1 working quickly.
 Part 2 was confusing at first, i had no idea what kind of christmas tree they could be talking about.
 I was overthinking.
-I didnt think that just searching for a vertical line would do it, but after searching for a hint, apparently that is the way.
+I didnt think that just searching for a horizontal line would do it, but after searching for a hint, apparently that is the way.
 So i just implemented that and got it working.